IOR Tutorial User Manual

 When done, the solution should have (m+n-1) basic variables that exactly use up the supply from each source and the demand at each destination.
 Choose Print to File under the File menu to print out your work.
 To start solving the transportation problem with this initial basic feasible solution, choose the "Solve Interactively by the Transportation Simplex Method" command under the Procedure menu.

-Selecting the next basic variable
+Selecting the next basic

 Move the pointer by the mouse so that it lies on the Source row and Destination column that corresponds to your choice of the next basic variable, and then double click the cell.
 You cannot use a row or column that has already been eliminated from consideration.

-Choosing the value of the new basic variable (allocation)
+the new basic variable (allocation)

 Make the allocation large enough to exactly use up the remaining supply in its row or the remaining demand in its column (whichever is smaller), and then press OK.
 The entry should be an integer.

-Determining whether the row or the column should be eliminated
+row or the column should be eliminated

 If the row should be eliminated from further consideration (i.e., all the supply at that source has been used up), then press DELETE ROW.
 If the column should be eliminated from further consideration (i.e., all the demand at that destination has been used up), then press DELETE COLUMN.
 If there is a tie, either the row or the column may be selected for elimination, but the textbook suggests arbitrarily selecting the row.